Sustainable-Return On Investment (S-ROI)

 Moving Beyond Net Present Value (NPV) to Spot Stakeholder Risks and Opportunities in a Financially Oriented Framework

-Sustainability-oriented analytical techniques, like Life Cycle Assessment (LCA), provide insights into environmental impacts of products and factories.
+Sustainability-oriented analytical techniques, like Life Cycle Assessment (LCA), provide insights into the environmental impacts of products and factories.
 They are increasingly guiding product and process design (e.g., the development of cold-water laundry detergents and vehicle light-weighting) and have generated significant environmental and financial returns.

 But many business decisions have, in addition to environmental consequences, effects on local individuals, communities, and economies.
 These potential societal impacts are frequently ignored during planning for plants, facilities, civil infrastructure, and other projects, which typically focuses on traditional Return on Investment (ROI) analysis.